joshbegley/nyt-latest/previous.md

 `Israel targeted a major airport in the capital used for both military and civilian purposes, while Iran attacked Israel with waves of ballistic missiles.`\
 https://nytimes.com/2025/06/14/world/middleeast/mehrabad-international-airport-tehran-strikes.html

-**Live Updates: Man Impersonating Officer Kills Minnesota Lawmaker and Her Husband**\
+**Live Updates: Minnesota Lawmaker Is Assassinated in Act of ‘Targeted Political Violence’**\
-`Melissa Hortman, a Democratic state representative, and her husband were fatally shot.
-The gunman, who remains at large, also targeted a state senator in a separate attack.`\
+`A gunman dressed as a police officer killed Melissa Hortman, a Democratic state representative, and her husband at their home, Gov. Tim Walz said.
+A state senator and his wife were wounded in a separate attack.`\
 https://nytimes.com/live/2025/06/14/us/minnesota-shootings

 **Giants win at Dodger Stadium, slam their way into a share of NL West lead**\